Rainier Beach station: Services

-Rainier Beach station is part of the 1 Line, which runs from Seattle–Tacoma International Airport through the Rainier Valley, Downtown Seattle, and the University of Washington campus to Northgate.
-It is the fourth northbound station from Angle Lake and the fifteenth southbound station from Northgate, and is situated between Tukwila International Boulevard and Othello stations.
-1 Line trains serve Rainier Beach twenty hours a day on weekdays and Saturdays, from 5:00 am to 1:00 am, and eighteen hours on Sundays, from 6:00 am to 12:00 am.
-During regular weekday service, trains operate roughly every eight to ten minutes during and between peak periods, respectively; trains operate at longer headways of fifteen minutes in the early morning and twenty minutes at night.
-During weekends, 1 Line trains arrive at Rainier Beach station every ten minutes during midday hours and every fifteen minutes during mornings and evenings.
-The station is approximately 12 minutes from SeaTac/Airport station and 26 minutes from Westlake station in Downtown Seattle.
-In 2019, an average of 2,168 passengers boarded Link trains at Rainier Beach station on weekdays.
+Rainier Beach station is part of Sound Transit's 1 Line, which runs from between Lynnwood, the University of Washington campus, Downtown Seattle, the Rainier Valley, and Seattle–Tacoma International Airport.
+It is the nineteenth southbound station from Lynnwood City Center and third northbound station from Angle Lake; Rainier Beach is situated between Othello and Tukwila International Boulevard stations.
+Trains serve the station twenty hours a day on weekdays and Saturdays, from 5:00 am to 1:00 am, and eighteen hours on Sundays, from 6:00 am to 12:00 am; during regular weekday service, trains operate roughly every eight to ten minutes during rush hour and midday operation, respectively, with longer headways of twelve to fifteen minutes in the early morning and at night.
+During weekends, Link trains arrive at Rainier Beach station every ten minutes during midday hours and every twelve to fifteen minutes during mornings and evenings.
+The station is approximately 56 minutes from Lynnwood City Center station, 24 minutes from Westlake station in Downtown Seattle, and 13 minutes from SeaTac/Airport station.
+In 2023, an average of 1,494 passengers boarded Link trains at Rainier Beach station on weekdays.

-Rainier Beach station is also served by three bus routes operated by King County Metro that use bus stops adjacent to the station: Route 9 Express, which runs along Rainier Avenue during peak periods towards Downtown Seattle, First Hill and Capitol Hill; Route 106, which provides frequent-stop local service on Martin Luther King Jr. Way South, parallel to Link, and continues southeast to Skyway and Renton; and Route 107, which originates in Renton and travels northwest to Georgetown and Beacon Hill.
+The station is also served by three bus routes operated by King County Metro that use bus stops adjacent to the station: Route 9 Express, which runs along Rainier Avenue during peak periods towards Downtown Seattle, First Hill and Capitol Hill; Route 106, which provides frequent-stop local service on Martin Luther King Jr. Way South, parallel to Link, and continues southeast to Skyway and Renton; and Route 107, which originates in Renton and travels northwest to Georgetown and Beacon Hill.
 Metro's Route 7, a major electric trolleybus route, stops several blocks east on Rainier Avenue.
 Prior to March 2016, route 8 served the Martin Luther King Jr. Way corridor, terminating at the station and traveling north to the Central District, Capitol Hill, and Lower Queen Anne.
 Metro also runs the Route 97 Link Shuttle, a shuttle service serving Link stations along surface streets during Link service disruptions, between Downtown and Rainier Valley stations.